Light Dark Matter Search with Nitrogen-Vacancy Centers in Diamonds: Sensitivity of dc magnetometry

-The sensitivity on dark matter models is estimated by solving $\sqrt{\Braket{S^2}} e^{-\tau/T_2^*} = \Delta S_{\mathrm{sp}}$.
-We replace $\left( B_z^{\mathrm{eff}} \right)^2$ by $B_{\mathrm{eff}}^2/3$ to take into account the randomness of the direction of $\vec{B}_{\mathrm{eff}}$.
-The resulting sensitivities on $g_{aee}$ for axion and $\epsilon$ for dark photon are shown in Fig.~\ref{fig:dm}.
-We draw three lines for three experimental setups: $(N,t_{\rm obs}) = (10^{12}, 1\,{\rm s}), (10^{12}, 1\,{\rm year}), (10^{20}, 1\,{\rm year})$ with $\tau=0.5\,\mathrm{\mu s}$.
-The first choice is close to the current experimental conditions.
-Obtaining $N = 10^{20}$ requires a volume of approximately $10^3\,{\rm cm^3}$ for a NV concentration of $1.6 \times 10^{17}{\rm cm^{-3}}$ in diamonds with high sensitivity~\cite{Wolf:2015}.
-The large volume can be obtained using a synthesis technique for a large diamond~\cite{Schreck:2017} or combining smaller diamonds.
+The resulting sensitivities on the axion-electron coupling $g_{aee}$ and the kinetic mixing parameter of the dark photon $\epsilon$ are shown in Fig.~\ref{fig:dm}.
+We draw three solid lines for three experimental setups: $(N,t_{\rm obs}) = (10^{12}, 1\,{\rm s}), (10^{12}, 1\,{\rm year}), (10^{20}, 1\,{\rm year})$ with $\tau=0.5\,\mathrm{\mu s}$.
+The number of NVs $N=10^{12}$ for the first two sets is attainable given previous experiments~\cite{Barry:2023hon}.
+Obtaining $N = 10^{20}$ requires a volume of approximately $10^3\,{\rm cm^3}$ for a NV concentration of $1.6 \times 10^{17}{\rm cm^{-3}}$ in diamonds with high sensitivity~\cite{Wolf:2015,Barry:2023hon}.
+The large volume can be obtained using a synthesis technique for a large diamond~\cite{Schreck:2017}, in which case a laser power of $5\times10^{2}$~kW would be required in the current technique~\cite{clevenson2015broadband}, and sufficient microwave homogeneity might be challenging to attain.
+Alternatively, the same sensitivity can be obtained by combining smaller individual sensors, which decreases the laser power and the microwave inhomogeneity in the individual sensors.
+For example, with similar growth as for the high-sensitivity diamond with a thickness of $70\,\mathrm{\mu m}$~\cite{Barry:2023hon}, using large diamond wafers~\cite{Schreck:2017}, in the order of $10^3$ wafers are required to reach the required volume, a number that can be reduced with future improvements such as increasing yield and thickness.
 The sensitivities of the dc magnetometry drastically oscillate for heavier masses, so we do not plot them for $m> 10^{-7}\,\mathrm{eV}$ and show their tangent lines instead.
-Together shown are constraints from red giant stars~\cite{Capozzi:2020cbu}, solar axion search in XENONnT~\cite{XENON:2022ltv} and cosmological bounds on the dark photon~\cite{McDermott:2019lch,Witte:2020rvb}.
+Together shown are constraints from red giant stars~\cite{Capozzi:2020cbu}, solar axion search in XENONnT~\cite{XENON:2022ltv}, cosmological bounds on the dark photon~\cite{McDermott:2019lch,Witte:2020rvb}, and dark photon dark matter search constraints~\cite{Caputo:2021eaa, Brun:2019kak, Godfrey:2021tvs, Nguyen:2019xuh, Dixit:2020ymh, Cervantes:2022yzp, DOSUE-RR:2022ise, An:2022hhb, An:2023wij, Ramanathan:2022egk}.
+The constraint from the old comagnetometers on $g_{aee}$~\cite{Bloch:2019lcy} is also shown for the purpose of comparison.
 See Ref.~\cite{OHare:2020} for a summary of existing constraints on the axion and the dark photon.
-Although the currently reported $\Delta S$'s are worse than $\Delta S_{\mathrm{sp}}$, it can approach $\Delta S_{\mathrm{sp}}$ in principle by optimizing the experimental setup, for example, improving read-out fidelity such as photon collection efficiency and suppression of noises from equipment~\cite{Barry:2019sdg}.
+The yellow band shows the DFSZ axion model \cite{Zhitnitsky:1980tq,Dine:1981rt} under the constraint of $0.28 < \tan\beta < 140$~\cite{Chen:2013kt}.
+Although the currently reported $\Delta S$'s are worse than $\Delta S_{\mathrm{sp}}$ by roughly a factor of $20$, it can approach $\Delta S_{\mathrm{sp}}$ in principle by optimizing the experimental setup, for example, improving read-out fidelity such as photon collection efficiency and suppression of noises from equipment~\cite{Barry:2019sdg}.
+For comparison, the shot-noise-limited sensitivities for the setup $(N,t_{\rm obs}) = (10^{12}, 1\,{\rm s})$ are also shown by the magenta dashed lines in Fig.~\ref{fig:dm}.